 This product is a full-size wireless keyboard with a 2.4 GHz connection.
 It’s not part of a combo, but that doesn’t mean that its USB receiver is only compatible with the keyboard.
 Logitech makes Unifying USB receivers that are identifiable by their orange icon.
 These receivers connect all Logitech devices with the same icon to the computer simultaneously.

-Like the first wireless keyboard I reviewed, this one is rechargeable via a micro USB cable, which should save you the hassle of figuring out how to dispose of the batteries, and you could also turn it off to preserve charge.
-Additionally, like the first product, this one is available in the $50 range, which actually makes it a bit pricier since it doesn’t come with a mouse.
+The keyboard is rechargeable via a micro USB cable, which should save you the hassle of figuring out how to dispose of the batteries, and you could also turn it off to preserve charge.
+It is available in the $50 range, which actually makes it a bit pricier since it doesn’t come with a mouse.

 This keyboard’s place on my list was guaranteed by its Perfect Stroke system, which evenly distributes the force of your strokes in order to produce the least amount of noise.
 Furthermore, the overall design of the keyboard is very sleek and rounded, and it allows for a smooth transition between keys.